Designing for Emotion – 1st Edition

 Consider the power of aesthetics — color, typography, scale, white space, layout.
 Design influences our emotional engagement and usability.
 Beautiful design creates positive emotional response in the brain, which improves our cognitive abilities.

 Design is too often wrongly taken for the indulgent frosting on a functional interface.
 Again, Aaron uses a brilliant analogy — would you show up to a job interview in your PJs?
 Nope.
 Perceptions are critical.

 Personality greatly influences our decision-making process.
 It’s the mysterious force that attracts us to certain people and repels us from others.
-Recall a recent interaction where you make a real connection — engaging, interesting, fun, exhilarating.
-Your personalities intersected at shared jokes, tone of voice, cadence of the conversation.
+Recall a recent interaction where you made a real connection — engaging, interesting, fun, exhilarating.
+Your personalities intersected at shared jokes, tone of voice, the cadence of the conversation.

 Personas: a dossier on an archetypal user who represents a larger group.